carpentries-lab/metagenomics-analysis/_episodes/02-assessing-read-quality.md

 ~~~
 {: .output}

-If FastQC is not installed then you would expect to see an error like
+If FastQC is not installed, then you would expect to see an error like

 ~~~
 The program 'fastqc' is currently not installed.
 You can install it by typing: